EXCLUSIVE-HSBC targets net zero emissions by 2050, earmarks $1 trln green financing

 The ramped up financing plans, including infrastructure projects, equate to a seven-fold increase compared with HSBC's last financing climate pledge of $100 billion, made in 2017, with investments making up the remainder.

-To help stakeholders track its journey to net zero, HSBC said it would use the science-based Paris Agreement Carbon Transition Assessment Tool (PACTA) and would report on progress regularly.
+To help stakeholders track its journey to net zero, HSBC said it would use the science-based Paris Agreement Capital Transition Assessment tool (PACTA) and would report on progress regularly.

 In addition, the bank said it would work with peers, central banks and industry bodies to help create "a globally consistent, future-proofed standard" to measure financed emissions and a "functioning carbon offset market".